Athergaming/Roblox-Gym-League-Script/README.md

 ```

 > optionally, you can copy and paste the entire raw file, but this is easier, idc what you do with it.
+# Errors:
+The script has been tested by me a lot, but I am a one man team so I can always miss some bugs, feel free to dm me with the contact below.
+Current bugs being fixed:
+``1.
+Auto train doesn't train the selected equipment, after 100% was turned on.
+Progress: Fixed next update``

 # Contact or Report Bugs
 ``Discord: goatofall``